 The basement and its renovations come with several concerns about finishes for flooring.
 Issues like dampness and moisture are notorious for stimulating mold and mildew growth.

 Luckily, there are several flooring options you can use for your basement that specifically addresses these concerns.
 Below are some of the best types of flooring for your basement renovation that you can install.

 Basement Floor Tiles with a Vapor Barrier

 This type of basement flooring is unique and dynamic.
-It is expertly designed with built-in vapor barriers that effectively addresses most, if not all of the issues commonly affecting basements.
-Tiles with vapor barrier come in many different varieties – from carpet tiles to those that resemble different natural stones.
+It is expertly designed with built-in vapor barriers that effectively address most, if not all of the issues commonly affecting basements.
+Tiles with vapor barriers come in many different varieties – from carpet tiles to those that resemble different natural stones.

 This basement flooring option represents any floor that is neither nailed nor glued to the subfloor.
 They’re usually placed on the surface allowing you to install a moisture barrier between the basement slab and the floating floor.

 Floating floors come in many varieties, but not all of them are suitable for flooring your basement.
 Some interesting options include:

 When installing floating floors in your basement, go for those that are waterproof or highly water-resistant.
 As for the cork, vinyl, and engineered hardwood flooring, endeavor to seal them correctly after installation.

 Cork flooring is made up of soft materials and can retain moisture.
 After installing one, ensure that you toughen up your floor and protect it by sealing it.
 For engineered hardwoods, laminate, and luxury vinyl flooring, a good polyurethane seal will provide maximum protection.